YAC 3.12.0

 Remark: Here distances between two points on the surface of a unit sphere are defined as the angle between two vectors that point from the center of the sphere to the two points.
 In the configuration file, these distances have to be provided in degree.

-• Spread distance (default: spread_distance: 0.0)
+• Spread distance in degree (default: spread_distance: 0.0)

 Valid range: 0.0 <= spread_distance < 90.0